flormarcaccio/bingewatch/examples/README.md

 ## Examples

 ### Case 1
-Assume a user's favorite movie is (movie here), and they want to see movies that are similar to it.
+Assume a user's favorite movie is Fight Club, and they want to see movies that are similar to it.
 They can obtain recommendations using our tool by following these steps:
-1. Select tab 1
+1. Select tab 1, "Choice Based Recommendation"
 2. Click on the drop-down and begin typing the name of the movie
 3. Select it in the alphabetized list within the drop-down
 4. Recommendations will be shown!

+(example 1 here)

 ### Case 2
 Assume a user wants to get caught up on last year's hottest movies.
 They can obtain recommendations using our tool by following these steps:
-1. Select tab 2
+1. Select tab 2, "Filter Based Recommendation"
-2. Check the box for "years"
+2. Deselect the checkbox for "Genre", leaving only the box for "Year" checked
-3. Use the year slider to select the appropriate year
+3. Use the year slider to select the appropriate year, in this case 2019
 4. Recommendations will be shown!

+(example 2 here)

 ### Case 3
-Assume a user is interested in binge-watching the most popular sci-fi shows.
+Assume a user is interested in binge-watching the most popular science fiction shows.
 They can obtain recommendations using our tool by following these steps:
-1. Select tab 2
+1. Select tab 2, "Filter Based Recommendation"
-2. Check the box for "genres"
+2. Deselect the checkbox for "Year", leaving only the box for "Genre" checked
+3. Change the type of content shown from "Movie" to "TV Series" using the bubble selector
-3. Use the drop-down to find and click on the genre name "Science Fiction"
+4. Use the drop-down to find and click on the genre name "Sci-Fi"
-4. Recommendations will be shown!
+5. Recommendations will be shown!

+(example 3 here)

 ### Case 4
-Assume a user is interested in the top romantic comedies from the year 2010.
+Assume a user is interested in the top comedy movies from the year 2010.
 They can obtain recommendations using our tool by following these steps:
-1. Select tab 2
+1. Select tab 2, "Filter Based Recommendation"
-2. Check the box for "genres", and also click the box for "years"
-3. Use the year slider to select the year 2010
+2. Use the year slider to select the year 2010
-4. Use the drop-down to find and click on the genre name "Romantic Comedy"
+3. Use the drop-down to find and click on the genre name "Comedy"
-5. Recommendations will be shown!
+4. Recommendations will be shown!

+(example 4 here)